netidx/netidx-book/src/tools/container.md

 ### Args

-- `--db <path>` — path to the sled database file.
+- `--db <path>` — path to the sled database directory.
+Defaults to the platform data directory's `netidx/container/db`.
-- `--api-path <path>` — netidx path under which the container publishes its RPC interface and db stats.
+- `--api-path <path>` — netidx path under which the container publishes its database stats and `rpcs/` interface.
+If omitted, neither is published; an existing database can still serve its configured roots.
 - `-b, --bind <spec>` — bind address (e.g. `local`, `192.168.0.0/16`,
   `127.0.0.1:5000`).
 - `-a, --auth <mechanism>` — `anonymous`, `local`, `krb5`, or `tls`.